Vietnamese Centipede Care and Maintenance

 If humidity loss is a serious issue, cover some of the holes in the lid to better maintain it.
 Be careful not to apply too much moisture because that can over hydrate the creature and also prevent burrowing.
 Too much moisture can also produce fungus and bacteria that may be harmful.
 Purchase reptilian lightbulbs; you may also purchase a night light to study the centipedes nocturnal behavior without confusing or bothering the active nightly habits.
 Reproducing a natural environment might add many more years of the lifespan while keeping her as comfortable as possible as well.

-Feeding your Scolependra Subspinites is the most interesting, entertaining, and terrifying display of behavior that is displayed when properly executed.
-Their unique ability to sense foot from ground vibrations along with their lightning fast reactions makes the purchase very worth it.
+Feeding your Scolependra subspinites will result in one of the most interesting, entertaining, and terrifying displays of behavior you've ever seen.
+Their unique ability to sense food from ground vibrations along with their lightning fast reactions makes the purchase very worth it.
 Their favorite prey in the wild are cockroaches, so you can assume that they are a healthy and nutritious source of food.
 However, gut-loaded crickets and meal worms are a fantastic substitute.

 It is not recommended to catch local species to feed your pet; you can never be 100% sure of the toxins and diseases that the Vietnamese Centipede has not evolved immunities to.
 There are many videos online of adult centipedes feeding on live mice, but this potentially runs the risk of injuring the specimen during the struggle.Many owners make the mistake of overfeeding the animal.
 Overfeeding is malignant because an overweight centipede is affected, similar to many animals that are overweight.
 The urge to feed it daily is understandable, however, if it must wait for food the centipede will be much more aggressive while pursuing the prey.
 I recommend using gut loaded crickets; supplying food every five-six days prevents no harm while also making the feeding process much more entertaining.